JoeyBF/SeqSee/README.md

 - **`metadata`**: Holds metadata about the chart.
   - **`htmltitle`**: The `<title>` of the HTML output.
 Defaults to an empty string.
+  - **`title`**: The title displayed in the top left corner of the chart.
+Any LaTeX is automatically rendered.
+Defaults to an empty string.
   - Any other key-value pair is accepted, but will have no effect on the output.
 This is useful for tagging output files, since the JSON format does not allow comments.
 Potentially useful data might include `author`, `date`, `source`, `version`, `description`, etc.